Make great trades. Avoid bad ones.

 Don't stare at price action and overanalyze.
 Set alerts near

+music.
 Watch a video.
 Listen to a podcast.
 Go for a walk.

 If you can't trade small, then you definitely can't trade big.

-Missed a trade?
-Don't chase.
+What'd you miss?
 And don't beat yourself up.
-You'll just
+You'll just make 5 more

-you best get ready to conquer them.
+better get ready for them.

-versa.
+vice versa.

 Don't do this alone.
 Your environment — especially the people around